gabrjork/full-ipca/README.md

 # full-ipca
-fetches IPCA data from SIDRAR, BCB agreggations from SGS, calculates core measures and outputs a consolidated table of indexes
+fetches IPCA data from SIDRA using the sidrar package, BCB agreggations from SGS using GetBCBData, calculates core services measures and outputs a consolidated table of indexes